|

 Q&A TERMS OF USE

-This forum is designed for educational purposes only, and experts are not rendering legal or medical advice or professional services.
 Experts appearing on this page are independent and are solely responsible for editing and fact-checking their material.
-Neither TheBody.com nor any sponsor is the publisher or speaker of posted visitors' questions or the experts' material.
+Neither TheBody.com nor any advertiser is the publisher or speaker of posted visitors' questions or the experts' material.

 Review our complete terms of use and copyright notice.